 Sandra Kim - Founder & Executive Director

 Sandra is the Founder and Executive Director of Everyday Feminism, one of the fastest growing online feminist platforms.
-Launched in June 2012, Everyday Feminism has built a readership of 200,000 average monthly visitors to the online magazine and team of almost 20 writers.
+Launched in June 2012, Everyday Feminism has built a readership of 300,000 average monthly visitors to the online magazine and team of almost 20 writers.
 Sandra brings an inside-out approach to feminism because she believes personal transformation and social transformation are interdependent.
 She’s also pioneering an innovative online business model for feminism and social justice to make this work sustainable for activists.
 Sandra brings a wide range of approaches and skills to Everyday Feminism from her experience working with trauma survivors, healing and personal transformation, social change work, and life coaching.
+She is also a board member of Brown Boi Project, which is a community of masculine of center womyn, men, two-spirit people, trans* men, and our allies committed to transforming our privilege of masculinity, gender, and race into tools for achieving racial and gender justice.
 Sandra believes in living a life you love while creating social change in the world.
 So in addition to her work, she spends time knitting, gardening, and training in martial arts and parkour.
+Connect with her on LinkedIn.
 Read her articles here.
 Read more about her bio.

 Derek Ellerman – Co-Owner and Lead Developer

-Derek Ellerman co-founded and serves on the Board of Directors of Polaris Project, a leading international nonprofit organization combating human trafficking and modern-day slavery.
+Derek Ellerman co-founded Polaris Project, a leading international nonprofit organization combating human trafficking and modern-day slavery.
 He also serves as Board Chair of Groundswell, a national organization building new models for economic organizing in the clean energy economy.
-At age 26, Derek was elected as an Ashoka Fellow, joining the prestigious global association of social entrepreneurs as the youngest U.S. Fellow at the time.
-When not trying to save the world, Derek enjoys doing website development, writing, martial arts, vegetarian cooking, meditation, guitar, and rambling in the backwoods of his home in West Virginia.
-He has a Sc.B. in Cognitive Neuroscience from Brown University.
+At age 26, Derek was elected as an Ashoka Fellow, joining the global association of social entrepreneurs as the youngest U.S. Fellow at the time.
+When not trying to save the world, Derek enjoys doing website development, writing, vegetarian cooking, meditation, guitar, and rambling in the backwoods of his home in West Virginia.
 Read more about his bio.

 Melissa A. Fabello – Editor